 12+ Like many of my age, I learnt of Anne Frank's story as a kid at school.
-But it wasn't until I was in my early thirties, living in England, that I appreciated the full grace and horror of her diaries.
-A production of The Diary of Anne Frank at the Theatre Royal in Brighton where I then lived, was soon followed by my reading of the besting selling book of her diary, and a visit to the Anne Frank House museum in Amsterdam.
+Like many, I learnt about Anne Frank's story as a school kid.
+But it wasn't until my thirties, living in England, that I appreciated the full grace and horror of her life.
+I saw The Diary of Anne Frank at a Brighton theatre, read the Pan edition of her diary, and visited the Anne Frank House museum in Amsterdam.

 As with others who have read her diary, or seen the theatre adaptation, or watched the Anne Frank movie (1959) or the "Whole Story" TV mini-series (2009), or visited her house, I felt I got to know Anne's story intimately.